Long term subscription

 - On the home page, click on “sign up”.

-- Once your profile is complete, you can click on “learn about our plans”.
+- Click on “learn about our plans”.

-- On the next page, you can confirm your subscription of choice.
+- Confirm your subscription of choice.

 - Your annual subscription is now complete.